Gaze3P: Gaze-Based Prediction of User-Perceived Privacy

 The ability to quantify user-perceived privacy levels also has significant potential for optimising the parameters of security protocols, such as Differential Privacy (DP) \cite{Dwo06}.
 However, despite continuing discussions, the problem of how to map users' privacy perception to protocol parameters remains unsolved \cite{culnan1999information, dinev2006extended, meier2024privacy, knijnenburg2022user, ostendorf2020neglecting, culnan1999information, dinev2006extended}.
 A key reason for this failure is the large number of factors that affect privacy perception, such as (i) oversight of the situational diversity \cite{masur2018situational}, (ii) neglect of within- vs. between-subject variations \cite{meier2024privacy}, (iii) effects of biases, heuristics, or impulsivity on online user behaviour \cite{knijnenburg2022user, ostendorf2020neglecting}, and, most importantly, (iv) the scarcity of the available behavioural data that encapsulates all relevant aspects.
 Previous work mainly relied on explicit feedback, such as questionnaires, which has been shown to not align well with users' satisfaction \cite{orekondy2017advisor, steil2019privaceye}, especially since user judgement dynamically changes depending on context, behaviour, or knowledge \cite{hoyle2020privacy}.

-In this work, we explore a novel approach: The use of \emph{human eye gaze as an implicit source of information on user-perceived privacy}.
+In this work, we explore a novel approach: The use of \emph{human eye gaze as an implicit and dynamic source of information on user-perceived privacy}. \mayar{cite implicit and dynamic}In particular, our approach does not require a user to explicitly provide input or make active decisions, e,g, clicking a button or selecting a privacy setting.
+Naturally, the feedback derived from gaze is responsive to changing contexts, such as different content, tasks, or user states, i.e. as the user interacts with new stimuli, their gaze behaviour adapts, and our approach therefore continuously updates itself accordingly.
 Prior research has shown that eye gaze contains rich information about the user, such as identifiers \cite{cantoni2015gant}, quasi-identifiers \cite{sammaknejad2017gender}, confidential attributes (e.g. user activities \cite{steil2015discovery}, attentive \cite{faber2018automated, vertegaal2003attentive} and cognitive states \cite{huang2016stress,bulling11_ubicomp}, or information about private situations \cite{steil2019privaceye}).
-Consequently, we hypothesise that gaze data also provides insights into users' perceived privacy levels.
-To this end, we present \methodName~-- the first large-scale dataset for studying user-perceived privacy from the perspective of human eye gaze. \methodName~includes gaze data (i.e. where, when, and how a person looks) of $100$ participants viewing $\num{1000}$ natural images showing different objects, some with private attributes (e.g. credit cards and medical history) as shown in \cref{fig:sample}.
-The dataset also provides user ratings of perceived privacy on a scale from 1 (very private) to 7 (very safe) for each image.
-The full dataset, including all annotations, will be made publicly available upon acceptance (cf. \cite{code} for the implementation).
+Consequently, we try to answer our main research question RQ1: \begin{shadedquotation} \textit{RQ1:} \textbf{Can human eye gaze be used as an implicit and dynamic indicator of user‑perceived privacy?} \end{shadedquotation}